bnediction/reprogramming-with-bonesis/paper.md

 In the previous section, the reprogramming was performed on a single BN, by giving to *BoNesis* the singleton domain of BNs to consider.
 As described in the Method section, *BoNesis* can reason on ensembles of BNs, either specified explicitly, or implicitly by an influence graph.
 The functions defined above can then be directly applied to such ensembles of BNs.
 In this section, we briefly discuss how the resulting reprogramming solutions should then be interpreted with respect to these ensembles.

 Given a domain of BNs $\mathbb F$, *BoNesis* returns a solution whenever at least one BN of this domain satisfies the given properties.
-Intuitively, this means that the logic satisifiability problem is of the form $\exists f\in \mathbb F, \Phi(f)$.
+Intuitively, this means that the logic satisfiability problem is of the form $\exists f\in \mathbb F, \Phi(f)$.
 As detailed in <cite data-citep="bn-synthesis-ICTAI19">(<a href="https://doi.org/10.1109/ICTAI.2019.00014">Chevalier et al., 2019</a>)</cite> in the scope of locally-montone BNs, the size of the "$f\in\mathbb F$" formula is, in general, exponential (binomial coefficient) with the in-degree of nodes in the influence graph.
 This complexity is due to the maximum number of clauses a Boolean function can have.
 Our encoding in *BoNesis* allows specifying an upper bound to this number, which enables tackling very large scale instances although giving access only to a subset of $\mathbb F$.
 The encoding of $\mathbb F$ in *BoNesis* also supports enforcing a canonic representation of BNs in order to offer a non-redundant enumeration of the BNs, at the price of a quadratic size of the formula.
 However, in our case, as we are only interested in enumerating the perturbations, the canonicity of BNs is not needed.

 In the case of our implementation of marker reprogramming of fixed points (P1 and P2), the expression becomes of the  form: